fiberplane/fp-bindgen/README.md

 TypeScript generator as well, though that would imply an even bigger responsibility for the user to keep their TypeScript types in sync with the protocol.

+### Cargo features

+The `fp-bindgen` crate supports optional Cargo features for compatibility with some common types from the crate ecosystem:

+- `chrono-compat`: Enables compatibility with Chrono's `DateTime<Utc>` type (other timezones are currently not supported).
+- `http-compat`: Enables compatibility with types from the `http` crate.
+- `serde-bytes-compat`: Enables compatibility with `serde_bytes`' `ByteBuf` type (the `Bytes` type is a reference type, which `fp-bindgen` doesn't support in general).

 ## Generating bindings

 To generate bindings based on your protocol, you first need to create a function that will generate